turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a visitor,
 when a valid customer has been selected,
-clicking on the `Orders` icon  will take me to the `Orders` page.
+clicking on the `Orders` icon  will take me to the `Orders` tab.
-The `Orders` page will display customer specific information:
+The `Orders` tab will display customer specific information:

 - Breakdown of dates and dollar amounts for room service
+- Total dollar amount spent on room service for a particular day
-- Total dollar amount spent on room service
+- Total dollar amount spent on room service for a all days ever

 If there is no valid information for this customer,
 I will be notified that no valid data exists.